-This Policy has regard to the statutory guidance 'Working Together to Safeguard Children' 2015 and 'Keeping Children Safe in Education' 2016 (KCSIE), 'The Prevent Duty' (2015).
-The Policy is in keeping with Staffordshire Safeguarding Children Board's (SSCB) policies and procedures and their training strategy and reflects what the SSCB considers to be safe and professional practice.
+This Policy has regard to the statutory guidance 'Working Together to Safeguard Children' 2015 and 'Keeping Children' 26:5AFEGUARDING (also Applies to Price Policy Study Centre) icy is in keeping with Staffordshire Safeguarding Children Board's (SSCB) policies and procedures and their training strategy and reflects what the SSCB considers to be safe and professional practice.
 Child protection has to be considered within professionals' wider "safeguarding" responsibilities that include a duty to co-operate under the Children Act 2004 and takes account of the need for children to 'be healthy' and 'stay safe'.